 Here’s a very old recipe for Eccles Cake from 1889:

 Take 2 lbs. of puff pastry; roll half of it out on an iron plate or tin, spread 1 1/2 lb. of clean currants upon the pastry [sprinkle with sugar], and with a brush dash a little water on the sugar and currants to make them unite; roll out the remainder of the paste, and lay it on the top; ice it well according to directions for tarts, and bake it in a good oven.

 Thanks for sharing your traditions with us Shirley!

 If anyone would like to share their recipe for Eccles Cake or Sweet Nettle Cake, please comment below.

 Image: Eccles Cake – Wikipedia

 This article was posted on Wednesday, December 10th, 2014 at 5:02 pm and is filed under Australia, Countries & Cultures, Cuisine, Desserts, Eccles Cake, England, Holidays Around the World, Ireland, Irish Cuisine, Nettle Cake, New Years, New Years Recipes, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.